HomeTriviaPlantsGinseng

 ✗ FALSE

-Ginseng can actually help regulate blood sugar levels in people with type 2 diabetes.
+Studies indicate that ginseng may help lower blood sugar levels in people with type 2 diabetes.

 Click to reveal answer ›